Light-x02/ComfyUI-Image-Metadata-Nodes/README.md

 ![Workflow Example](assets/exemple_workflow.png)

+## Additional Notes

+To save metadata in my PNG files when generating images with txt2img workflows, I use the extension **"ComfyUI-ImageMetadataExtension"**, which is available [here](https://github.com/edelvarden/ComfyUI-ImageMetadataExtension).
+This ensures that platforms like Civitai automatically detect the metadata.

 ## License
 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute it, provided you include a copyright notice.